wibosco/ConvenientFileManager/README.md

 }
 ```

+ConvenientFileManager comes with an [example project](https://github.com/wibosco/ConvenientFileManager/tree/master/Example/iOS%20Example) to provide more details than listed above.

 ConvenientFileManager uses [modules](http://useyourloaf.com/blog/modules-and-precompiled-headers.html) for importing/using frameworks - you will need to enable this in your project.

 ##Found an issue?